No. 488 Squadron RNZAF: Night fighter unit

 No. 488 Squadron was reformed on 25 June 1942 at Church Fenton, in Yorkshire, as a night fighter 'intruder' unit equipped with the twin-engined Bristol Beaufighter.
 The squadron aircraft carried the code letters ME.
 When it switched to a defensive role in August 1943 it was re-equipped with de Havilland Mosquitoes.
+Flight Lieutenant John Hall and his radar operator Jock Cairns combined to destroy two German bombers on the opening night of the Luftwaffe's Operation Steinbock, its renewed bombing campaign against England.

 Following the invasion of Normandy the squadron began performing in an offensive role, operating from the permanent RAF station at Zeals, Wiltshire.
 It patrolled over the landing beaches, protecting the land forces from night attacks mounted by German bombers, and also carried out intruder missions, seeking out targets of opportunity such as transport vehicles and enemy aircraft.
 From early July, the squadron began operating from a temporary situation at Colerne, Wiltshire.
 The weather for most of the month was poor so there was little action until towards the end of July, at which time German air activity increased.
 In November the squadron moved to France, and was based in Belgium and Holland in the closing stages of the war.
 It disbanded on 26 April 1945.

 Possibly the top scoring No. 488 Squadron Mosquito of the war was NF.Mk.XII MM466, ME-R, which shot down seven enemy aircraft between July 1944 and November 1944, after which the aircraft was passed on to No. 409 Squadron, with which it shot down another four.
 In its night fighter incarnation, No. 488 Squadron flew 2899 sorties, shot down 67 aircraft and, in its intruder role, destroyed 40 trains.
 In one notable sortie in July 1944, Flight Lieutenant George Jameson and his radar operator Norman Crookes shot down four enemy aircraft.
 Flight Lieutenant Kenneth Stewart, who flew with radar operator Harold Brumby, was the last pilot of the squadron to become a flying ace.
 Pilots of the squadron were awarded 5 DFCs, a DSO and an AFC.

 No. 488 Squadron was unique in that it was the only "Article XV" New Zealand unit to have two distinct and separate roles, in different theatres, during World War Two.

 In December 2010, the new headquarters formed to command the RNZAF units stationed at RNZAF Base Ohakea was named No. 488 Wing RNZAF in honour of No. 488 Squadron.
 This unit was disbanded in early 2015.